 Getting a document notarized in China may seem like a complicated matter…but thankfully it really isn’t!
 Once you understand exactly what you need (which I’ll explain), your frantic search for a notary public China may not even be necessary.
 In this guide to notarizing a document in China, you’ll get all the information you need to get a notarization done in 24 hours or less.

 Over the years, I’ve had to notarize a number of official documents in China: my university diploma, my marriage certificate and even my kids’ birth certificates.
-I had to notarize my US driver’s license in order to apply for a Chinese driver’s license.
+I even had to notarize my US driver’s license in order to apply for a Chinese driver’s license.

-The subject of official notarization of documents in China brings a lot of confusion, so I think it’s important that before we talk about how to get a document notarized, we cover the different kinds of notarization and why you would need them.
+The subject of official notarization of documents in China brings a lot of confusion.
+I think it’s important that before we talk about how to get a document notarized, we cover the different kinds of notarization and why you would need them.

 We’ll start with why you may need a notary public in China and then, based on how you answer that, how to go about getting the notarization.